Ned Buntline: Early literary efforts

 Judson's first publication was an adventure story in The Knickerbocker in 1838.
 He spent several years in the East starting up newspapers and story papers, only to have most of them fail.
 An early success that helped launch his fame was The Mysteries and Miseries of New York, a gritty serial story of the Bowery and slums of New York City.
 He was an opinionated man and strongly advocated nativism and temperance; he also became a leader in the Know Nothing movement.
 In 1844, he adopted the pen name "Ned Buntline".
-"Buntline" is the nautical term for a rope at the bottom of a square sail.
+"Buntline" is the nautical term for a rope that attaches to the bottom of a square sail.

 In 1841, Buntline's father, Levi Carroll Judson, his wife, and his daughter moved to Pittsburgh, where Levi set up a law practice and his wife and daughter Irene opened a select school in the basement of the First Baptist Church.
 Here, the Judson and Allen families became acquainted.
 Rebecca Allen and Irene Judson were teaching at the time and became social friends.
 Through this connection, William and George Allen, Rebecca's brothers, became friends with Buntline when he arrived in Pittsburgh in December 1843, ostensibly to study law with his father, but in reality to start a literary magazine.
 Buntline published just two issues of Ned Buntline's Magazine in Pittsburgh in 1844 before it failed.

 William and George were a co-owners of the steamboat Cicero and they invited Ned to go along on a January 1844 voyage to Cincinnati.
 On this cruise, Buntline told the Allen brothers of his recent marriage in St. Augustine, Florida, to Seberina Escudero, whom he described to the two brothers in glowing terms.
 Escudero joined her husband in Pittsburgh in May 1844.
 In August 1844, Buntline and Escudero relocated to Cincinnati, where Ned partnered with Lucius Hine and Hudson Kidd in an effort to purchase the Western Literary Journal.
 This magazine also failed.

 Estranged from his family and in financial straits, Buntline borrowed money from the Allen brothers and pawned his wife's jewelry to meet living expenses.
 In October, William Allen hired Buntline as a hand on his steamboat, where Ned accepted a counterfeit $10 note and lost a barrel of whiskey.
 While her husband was steam-boating, Escudero was sewing shirts in Cincinnati for 12 1/2 cents each.
 In October 1844, the Knickerbocker published an article of Ned's titled "Running the Blockade" in which the hero of the story was William Allen.
 In January 1845 with the assistance of the Allen brothers, Buntline relocated to Nashville, where Hudson Kidd secured temporary living quarters for Escudero while her husband went off to St. Louis for a time.
 By January 1846, she was living in the Gower House in Smithland, Kentucky.